daoson12/alx-system_engineering-devops/0x00-shell_basics/README.md

 Create a file that copies all the HTML file from the current working directory to the parent
 15. let's move
 create a script that moves all files beining with an uppercae letter to th directory
+19. File type: School
+create a magic file school that can be use with the command file